tiiuae/spectrum-config-imx8/README.md

 ## Status

-Work in progress to adapt device specific out-of-tree build configs for Spectrum OS Basic structure for out-of-tree build configuration, referring to Spectrum in place.
+Basic structure for out-of-tree build configuration.
+Wayland graphics VM with GUI app in guest to wayland compositor on host works on iMX8 QM configuration.

-Works only on native aarch64-compilation.
+Works only on native aarch64 compilation.
 Does not cross-compile.

 ## Usage with Spectrum upstream